wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

     override fun onActivationCreateSucceed(result: CreateActivationResult) {
         val fingerprint = result.activationFingerprint
         val activationRecovery = result.recoveryData
-        // No error occurred, proceed to credentials entry (PIN prompt, Enable "Biometric Authentication" switch, ...) and commit
+        // No error occurred, proceed to credentials entry (PIN prompt, Enable "Biometric Authentication" switch, ...) and persist
         // The 'fingerprint' value represents the combination of device and server public keys - it may be used as visual confirmation
         // If server supports recovery codes for activation, then `activationRecovery` contains object with information about activation recovery.
     }